zisyang/linux/283_assign2/README.md

 ```
 Linux ubuntu 5.15.0-rc7 #1 SMP Sat Oct 30 17:31:38 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux
 ```
-3. Modify the code for CPUID leaf node in below files or copy the files from this repository:
+3. Modify the code for CPUID leaf node in below files or download and use the files from this repository:
 ```
 linux/arch/x86/kvm/cpuid.c
 ```